sabrinatvazquez/sabrinatvazquez/README.md

 -->

 I was trained at the Data School powered by The Information Lab where I underwent 4 months of intensive training in Tableau and Alteryx.
-Now, while still at the Information Lab, I am working with many different external clients in all different industries.
+Now, while still at the Information Lab, I am working with different external clients in all different industries.
 My longest placement was with Vanguard where I was a contracted Data Analyst for 6 months.

 <br>